Can repeating and non-repeating FRBs be drawn from the same population?: Single source rate

-Put simply, assuming a single source rate, very active repeaters will be dominated by nearby sources\footnote{In practice, the bottom lines of Eqns. \ref{eq:rtypkgtr}, \ref{eq:rtypksml} hold only as long as there is at least one source at this distance.
+Put simply, assuming a single source rate and for $\Phi_{\rm all,k}<\Phi<\Phi_{\rm c}$, very active repeaters will be dominated by nearby sources (bottom part of Eq. \ref{eq:rtypkgtr})\footnote{In practice, the bottom lines of Eqns. \ref{eq:rtypkgtr}, \ref{eq:rtypksml} hold only as long as there is at least one source at this distance.
 We define the typical distance within which there is one source as $n_{\rm src}(4\pi/3)r_1^3=1\to r_1=(3/(4\pi n_{\rm src}))^{1/3}$ (where $n_{\rm src}$ is the source density).
-In general, sources will reside at $r\!\approx \!\max(r_{\rm typ},r_1)$.}, while non-repeaters by distant ones.
+In general, sources will reside at $r\!\approx \!\max(r_{\rm typ},r_1)$.}, while non-repeaters by distant ones (top part of Eq. \ref{eq:rtypksml}).
 The fluence distribution of sources repeating $k$ times is $N_{\rm k}(>\Phi)\propto \Phi^{k(1-\gamma)}$.
 For $k>k_{\gamma}$ the latter is steeper than the result for a constant energy of bursts in Euclidean geometry, $N_{\rm k}(>\Phi)\propto \Phi^{-3/2}$, and therefore it is sub-dominant (the contribution of less energetic $E_{\nu}\approx E_{\rm all,k}$, but closer, sources outpaces that of rarer but more energetic events that are visible to larger distances).

 To summarize, we have\footnote{The simplified broken PL approximation holds well for large $k$.
 For lower values of $k$ there is significant curvature in the shape of $N_{\geq k}(>\!\Phi)$ around $\Phi_{\rm all,k}$ and as a result the asymptotic normalization is larger than given by Eq.\ref{eq:NkPhi}.}